daviseford/clean-text-utils/README.md

 `cleanTextUtils.replace.smartChars` - Replace smart characters.

-# Typings
+## Typings

 TypeScript definitions are automatically installed.

-Simply `import * as cleanTextUtils from 'clean-text-utils'` to use built in types. :)
+`import * as cleanTextUtils from 'clean-text-utils'` to use built in types. :)